 This also received the highest possible rating on ThinkDirty and has multiple certifications.
 I’m putting Druide on the list to try as my little gets older as it’s not tear-free.
 Made in Canada, it’s certified organic by ECOCERT which is the highest form of organic certification.
 This has to be one of the best organic baby bath products out there.

 ThinkDirty Rating: 0

 I’ve seen the SheaMoisture brand in several stores and online.
 I’m glad to see that their baby wash and shampoo got a very high rating on ThinkDirty and I’ll feel more comfortable purchasing to give it a try!
 I love using Argan Oil for myself and I think my little will like it as well.
-This is a product that uses certified organic ingredients but doesn’t quite meet the criteria to be certified organic.
+This is a product that uses certified organic ingredients but doesn’t quite meet the criteria to be a certified organic baby bath products.
 It’s also not tear-free so I’ll be waiting a little longer on this one!

 ThinkDirty Rating: 1